Control-Theory-Experts/CT-Verification/README.md

 - Integrate DIVINE and the observer into the source code.
 - Create a Makefile to manage the build process.
   - Make-Command: `make -f MODEL.mk divine-build`

+## Chapter 11 - Testing Observer
-- Test the observer by checking visited states
+- Test the observer with unit tests by checking visited states
+- Adjust guards if needed